Peace Anyiam-Osigwe: Television and film director

 Anyiam-Osigwe career on television began with her discussion show, Piece off my mind, that focuses on people's reaction to societal issues that are not regularly seen in the mainstream media.
 Her talk show was centered on issues of advocacy for individuals that the society usually give little attention or neglected.
 She cited the African caste system, child trafficking and women equality as areas of interest to her in film and television.
 At the early stage of music duo, P-Square career, Anyiam-Osigwe was responsible for managing them.
 In 2016, she stated that she represents Somkele Iyamah.

 Personal life and death

 Her brother, Michael, who was killed in 2014 was the coordinator general of the Osigwe Anyiam-Osigwe Foundation, a non-profit organization that gives back to the Nigerian society.
 He was also director, Africa Institute for Leadership Research and Development and the consul general of Malawi to Nigeria.
 Her mother, Dorothy Chinyere Anyiam-Osigwe is a recipient of the Officer of the Order of the Niger honour by the then president, Olusegun Obasanjo for her philanthropic activities in Nigeria.
-She is separated from her husband.
+She was separated from her husband.

 Anyiam-Osigwe was in a coma since 7 January 2023, and died at St. Nicholas Hospital in Lagos on 9 January, at the age of 53.

 Awards

-In 2019, she was honoured with African Film Pioneer Award at the African Film Festival,TAFF.
+In 2019, she was honoured with African Film Pioneer Award at the African Film Festival, TAFF.